Shipping through the eyes of ‘Generation Next’

-One hears repeatedly about the future of shipping in terms of future environmental regulations and stricter local laws, the spread of digitisation and innovative technology, unique designs and more efficient ships, etc. A combination of all these is expected to bring about disruption not just in the business of shipping but in our future way of life.
-However, these changes will not be possible without the oil that lubricates all of these gears.
+One hears repeatedly about the future of shipping in terms of future environmental regulations & stricter local laws, spread of digitisation & innovative technology, unique designs & efficient ships, etc. A combination of all these is expected to bring about disruption not just in the business of shipping but in our future way of life.
+However, this disruption is not possible without the oil that lubricates and enables all these gears.

 What is this super smooth enabler that we are talking about?
 Business, regulations, technology, design, etc. do not come out of thin air.
 They are made possible by people, and it is people who will make possible change and disruption.
 To understand the future of shipping, one needs to understand the different kinds of people affecting the shipping market today and to predict the mind-set of those who will influence the market in the near future.
 Let me attempt to describe these different kinds of people briefly: